Studying light propagation in a locally homogeneous universe through an extended Dyer-Roeder approach: Introduction

 More recently, many studies concerning the light propagation and its effects on the derived distances have been performed \cite{Mattsson10,Rasanen2010,bolejkodr2011,Clarkson1}.
 Current constraints on the smoothness parameter are still weak \cite{BSL2012,AL04,SL07,hzdata}, however, it is intriguing that the quoted analyses had their best fits for $\alpha$ equal to unity which corresponds to a perfectly $\Lambda$CDM homogeneous model at all scales \cite{BSL2012,AL04}.
 More recently, some authors have also argued for a crucial deficiency of the DR approach, and, as such, it should be replaced by a more detailed description, probably, based on the weak lensing approach \cite{Rasanen2010,bolejkodr2011}.

-In this letter we advocate a slightly different but complementary point of view.
-It will be assumed that the DR approach is an useful tool in the sense that it provides the simplest one-parametric description of the effects caused by local inhomogeneities, but its initial conception needs to be somewhat extended.
-This is done in two steps: (i) by allowing $\alpha$ (here denoted by $\alpha_E$) to be greater than unity in the statistical data analyses, (ii) by interpreting the obtained results in terms of the existence of an uncompensated distribution of cosmic voids or ``black regions" in the Universe (see section V).
+In this paper we advocate a slightly different but complementary point of view.
+It will be assumed that the DR approach is a useful tool in the sense that it provides the simplest one-parametric description of the effects caused by local inhomogeneities, but its initial conception needs to be somewhat extended.
+This is done in two steps: (i) by allowing $\alpha$ (here denoted by $\alpha_E$) to be greater than unity in the statistical data analyses, and (ii) by interpreting the obtained results in terms of the existence of a distribution of cosmic voids or ``black regions" in the Universe (see Sec.
+V).
 As we shall see, by performing a statistical analysis involving 557 SNe Ia from the Union2 compilation data \cite{Union2}, we obtain $\alpha_E=1.26^{+0.68}_{-0.54}$ ($1\sigma$) for a flat $\Lambda$CDM model.
-This $1\sigma$ confidence region shows that $\alpha >1$ has a very significant probability.
-We also show that $\alpha$ greater than unity is also able to harmonize the low redshift (Supernovae Ia) and baryon acoustic oscillations (BAO) data with the observations from cosmic microwave background (CMB).
+This $1\sigma$ confidence region shows that $\alpha_E >1$ has a very significant probability.
+We also show that $\alpha_E$ greater than unity is also able to harmonize the low redshift (SNe Ia) and baryon acoustic oscillations (BAO) data with the observations from cosmic microwave background (CMB).